-No matter who you are, a businessman, therapist, or school teacher, in time will find your life impacted my those who would try to manipulate you.
+No matter who you are, a businessman, therapist, or school teacher, in time you will find your life impacted by those who would try to manipulate you.
 Some people use manipulation in rare instances to gain temporarily advantage.
-However, others will often manipulate, often without others knowledge.
+However, others will often manipulate, often without others’ knowledge.
 To that end, it is important to understand the traits of manipulative people and to learn their techniques.
 George Simon has created the book, In Sheep’s Clothing: Understanding and Dealing with Manipulative People, for therapists and non-therapists alike to understand and learn to survive around manipulative people.

 Traits of Manipulative People